yizhoucc/cmu_summercamp_2024/README.md

       - Image, video
       - Language
    - If there is time and students are familiar with the notebooks, they can try out some interesting models that will be covered later.
 ### google colab pro
-we will need to use google colab to run our code and build apps. you will need credit card info to pay for colab pro subscription ($10 or pay as you go, recommonded). remmeber to cancel the subscription after this summercamp to avoid repeated charges. another option is the google GCP VM if you are familiar with that. the recommonded machine type is A2 standard 1 gpu. it cost ~4 per hour. you should have $300 credit in your account as a first time user.
+we will need to use google colab to run our code and build apps. you will need credit card info to pay for colab pro subscription ($10 or pay as you go, recommonded). remmeber to cancel the subscription after this summercamp to avoid repeated charges. another option is the google GCP VM if you are familiar with that. the recommonded machine type is A2 standard 1 gpu (a2-highgpu-1g). it cost ~4 per hour. you should have $300 credit in your account as a first time user.
 ### gemini api
 get a gemini api key from [here](https://ai.google.dev/gemini-api/docs/api-key). login using your google account. click get api key. save the api key in your note. we will need it. gemini has free tier usage of 1500 request per day. enough for playing around.
 ### openai api (optional)
 get a openai (chatgpt) api key from [here](https://platform.openai.com/usage). login using your google account. click get api key. save the api key in your note. we will need it. you should have $5 credit. openai does not have free usage. each request will use the credit till you have 0. we will mainly use gemini, but you are welcome to play with openai. code template will be provided in the notebooks.
 ### huggingface token
 get huggingface account and token. some models may need to confirm their terms and thus a hg token is needed in code.
 ### wandb token
-wandb is a tool to visualize the training progress. get a wandb token and add it to your code when prompted.
+wandb is a tool to visualize the training progress. get a wandb token and add it to your code when prompted. another option is to use the browser built in login.
 **important! save your tokens in one document! we will need to use them in the code**

 ## Day 2